 Regardless of whether your thrift store is a for-profit business or part of a nonprofit, we encourage you to consult a lawyer to help you navigate the rules and regulations of registering your store.
 They’ll ensure you comply with federal, state, and local requirements and protect you from legal liabilities.

-3. Obtain your licenses and permits.
+3. Obtain Your Licenses and Permits

 After declaring your thrift store as a legal entity, you need to obtain the necessary licenses and permits required for you to operate and sell your products.
 Generally, these include: